-All reported incidents of harassment, intimidation and bullying shall be investigated promptly and in accordance with law and the following procedures:
+When the principal, or his or her designee, in consultation with the anti-bullying specialist, determines that the reported incident qualifies as harassment, intimidation and bullying, the report shall be investigated promptly and in accordance with law and the following procedures:

 - A. All investigations shall be thorough and complete, and documented in writing, and shall include, but not be limited to: - 1.
 Taking of statements from victims, witnesses and accused; - 2.
 Careful examination of the facts; - 3.
 Support for the victim; and - 4.
 Determination if alleged act constitutes a violation of this policy. - B. The investigation shall be initiated by the principal or the principal's designee within one school day of the report of the incident and shall be conducted by a school anti-bullying specialist.
-The principal may appoint additional personnel who are not school anti-bullying specialists to assist in the investigation.

-- C. The investigation shall be completed as soon as possible, but not later than 10 school days from the date of the written report of the incident of harassment, intimidation, or bullying.
+The principal may appoint additional personnel who are not school anti-bullying specialists to assist in the investigation. - C. The investigation shall be completed as soon as possible, but not later than 10 school days from the date of the written report of the incident of harassment, intimidation, or bullying or from the date of the written notification from the chief school administrator to the principal to initiate an investigation.
 In the event that there is information relative to the investigation that is anticipated but not yet received by the end of the 10-day period, the school anti-bullying specialist may amend the original report of the results of the investigation to reflect the information. - D. The results of the investigation shall be reported to the chief school administrator within two school days of the completion of the investigation, and in accordance with law and board policy.
-The chief school administrator may initiate intervention services, establish training programs to reduce harassment, intimidation, or bullying and enhance school climate, impose discipline, order counseling as a result of the findings of the investigation, or take or recommend other appropriate action. - E. The results of each investigation shall be reported to the board of education no later than the date of the next board meeting following the completion of the investigation, and include: - 1.
+The chief school administrator may initiate intervention services, establish training programs to reduce harassment, intimidation, or bullying and enhance school climate, impose discipline, order counseling as a result of the findings of the investigation, or take or recommend other appropriate action including seeking further information. - E. The results of each investigation shall be reported to the board of education no later than the date of the next board meeting following the completion of the investigation, and include: - 1.
 Any services provided; - 2.
 Training established; - 3.
 Discipline imposed; or - 4.
-Other action taken or recommended by the chief school administrator. - F. The chief school administrator or his or her designee shall ensure that parents or guardians of the students who are parties to the investigation shall receive information about the investigation.
+Other action taken or recommended by the chief school administrator.

+- F. The chief school administrator or his or her designee shall ensure that parents or guardians of the students who are parties to the investigation shall receive information about the investigation in accordance with federal and State law and regulation.
 This information shall be provided in writing within 5 school days after the results of the investigation are reported to the board and include: - 1.
 The nature of the investigation; - 2.
 Whether the district found evidence of harassment, intimidation, or bullying; or - 3.
-Whether discipline was imposed or services provided to address the incident of harassment, intimidation, or bullying.
+Whether discipline was imposed or services provided to address the incident of harassment, intimidation, or bullying. - G. Investigations of complaints concerning adult conduct shall not be investigated by a member of the same bargaining unit as the individual who is the subject of the investigation.